ovishesh/graph-auth-without-user/README.md

 This repository is quickstart on integrating AD OAuth v2 authentication flow, utilising REST interface, to access information stored in the Microsoft Graph.
 This sample uses the App-only auth flow where there is no need for a user to be involved in the flow.
 This is great for APIs, background workers, etc.

+This sample uses v2, but if you're not sure whether to use v1 or v2, see [this article here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-compare).

 ## Pre-requisites
 * [Node.js](https://nodejs.org/en/) is required to run the app and to install dependencies.
 * [Office 365 Developer Account](https://developer.microsoft.com/en-us/office/dev-program)